winterwithouther/EAST-SE-073123-Phase-1/assets/slides.md

 <aside class="notes">

+- don't wait for callback to run, cb will run later <br />
-- When we order food at a restaurant, the chefs don't wait till one dish is completely ready before starting on the next one.
+- When we order food at a restaurant, the chefs don't wait till one dish is completely ready before starting on the next one.<br />
-- They take in the orders from the wait staff and complete them with priorities in mind.
+- They take in the orders from the wait staff and complete them with priorities in mind.<br />
-- They'll finish appetizers first and they may also be dealing with meals ordered by other customers at the same time
+- They'll finish appetizers first and they may also be dealing with meals ordered by other customers at the same time<br />
-- The restaurant could not function properly if dishes could only be processed one at a time and it would be very awkward for our guests if dishes were delivered one at a time in the same order that they were placed!
+- The restaurant could not function properly if dishes could only be processed one at a time and it would be very awkward for our guests if dishes were delivered one at a time in the same order that they were placed!<br />
-- Whoever ordered first would end up with cold food! :(
+- Whoever ordered first would end up with cold food! :(<br />
 - Instead, orders are handled asynchronously, this means that appetizers can be delivered when they're ready, potentially a couple at a time

 </aside>